instana/instana-agent-operator/README.md

 5. Deploy the custom resource earlier created using `kubectl apply -f config/samples/instanaagent_demo.yaml`

 Now you should have a successful running Operator.
-To remove the Operator again, run `make undeploy`.
+To remove the Operator again, run:
+- `kubectl delete -f config/samples/instanaagent_demo.yaml`
+- `make undeploy`.